Rokuichiro Masujima: Biography

 He retired from the field of education and began to practice law.
 Masujima worked as a public relations lawyer, mainly dealing with public relations litigation cases and corporate law.
 His achievements and fame led to him being given honorary membership of the Canadian Bar Association and the New York State Bar Association.
-His office expanded from Tokyo to Yokohama, Kobe and Shanghai.
+His office expanded from Tokyo to Yokohama, Kobe, and Shanghai.

 In 1934, Masujima founded the Sei-Kiu-Do Common Law Library, later called the Sei-Kiu-Do Common Law Institute, originally located on his lands in the middle of Tokyo.
 His motivation was to develop a central theory of law that offered justice.
-At the time Japanese law was governed by a mixture of customary law, German civil code and part of the English law merchant.
+At the time, Japanese law was governed by a mixture of customary law, German civil code, and part of the English law merchant.

 At some point during the 1930s, Masujima met Martin Taylor, President of the New York State Bar Association, on the deck of an Atlantic transport liner, which was waiting for the tide in the Thames.
 A strong friendship developed between the two men, which led to the setting up of the Common Law Foundation in America.

 At the outbreak of the Second World War, Masujima was unable to return to Japan for two years.
 The Sei-Kiu-Do Common Law Library suffered greatly from bomb damage.
-After the war, Anglo-American Law Research became popular in Japan and his library was deposited in the Supreme Court of Japan in 1949, after his death.
+After the war, Anglo-American Law Research became popular in Japan, and his library was deposited in the Supreme Court of Japan in 1949, after his death.

 Chuo University establishment

-In 1885 Rokuichiro Masujima led some fellow 18 young attorneys to established the English law school as a research institute focusing Anglo-American Common Law which in 1905 was later renamed to “Chuo University” and it began operating as an college for legal, financial and political field.
-The word 'Chuo' is said to be derived from a Japanese words “Chuo Ho-in” translated in English as Legal Training Institution Middle Temple where together with the other co-founder of Chuo University studies in England.
+In 1885 Rokuichiro Masujima led some fellow 18 young attorneys to established the English law school as a research institute focusing Anglo-American Common Law which in 1905 was later renamed to "Chuo University" and it began operating as a college for legal, financial and political field.
+The word 'Chuo' is said to be derived from a Japanese words "Chuo Ho-in" translated in English as Legal Training Institution Middle Temple where together with the other co-founder of Chuo University studies in England.

 After the establishment of Chuo, he became the first director of the institution.